Social Intelligence (SI) explained

 With this, someone is able to use their whole body; listen well, look at people, communicating and so on.

-Social Intelligence Profile (SIP)
+Social Intelligence Profile (SIP) and the SPACE model

 SI is about someone being able to distinguish these situations and contexts from each other and react to them differently and behave accordingly.
 The different observable behaviours are the indicators of SI.